vicm1/GCC/Documents/Labs/PythonRegularExpressions/commands.md

 Note: In order to use re.findall() in Tasks 4, 7, 8, 9 and 11, you must have previously run the code import re in Task 1.

-# Assign `devices` to a string containing device IDs, each device ID represented by alphanumeric characters
+//Assign `devices` to a string containing device IDs, each device ID represented by alphanumeric characters ​ devices = "r262c36 67bv8fy 41j1u2e r151dm4 1270t3o 42dr56i r15xk9h 2j33krk 253be78 ac742a1 r15u9q5 zh86b2l ii286fq 9x482kt 6oa6m6u x3463ac i4l56nq g07h55q 081qc9t r159r1u"
 ​
-devices = "r262c36 67bv8fy 41j1u2e r151dm4 1270t3o 42dr56i r15xk9h 2j33krk 253be78 ac742a1 r15u9q5 zh86b2l ii286fq 9x482kt 6oa6m6u x3463ac i4l56nq g07h55q 081qc9t r159r1u"
+//Assign `target_pattern` to a regular expression pattern for finding device IDs that start with "r15" ​ target_pattern = "r15\w+"
 ​
-# Assign `target_pattern` to a regular expression pattern for finding device IDs that start with "r15"
-​
-target_pattern = "r15\w+"
-​
-# Use `re.findall()` to find the device IDs that start with "r15" and display the results
+//Use `re.findall()` to find the device IDs that start with "r15" and display the results ​ print(re.findall(target_pattern, devices))
-​
-print(re.findall(target_pattern, devices))